mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/SpectralCentroid.md

 ## Differences

-PyTorch：Compute the spectral centroid for each channel along the time axis.
+PyTorch: Compute the spectral centroid for each channel along the time axis.
 Customized window function and different parameter configs for window function are both supported.

-MindSpore：Compute the spectral centroid for each channel along the time axis.
+MindSpore: Compute the spectral centroid for each channel along the time axis.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |